 - Introduce students to how the brain processes sensory information, controls our actions, learns through experience and lays down memories.

 - Elucidate the computational and engineering principles of brain function.

 Objectives

 As specific objectives, by the end of the course students should be able to:

 - Have a basic grasp of neuroscience that can act as foundation for further study.

 - Understand the basic principles of sensory processing, decision making, learning and memory and how engineering concepts can be applied to them.

 Content

 Perception and action (6L) (Dr G Hennequin)

 - Neurons and synapses

 - · Perception as Bayesian inference

 - · Decision making

 Dynamics of single neurons (2L) (Dr T O'Leary)

 - Introduction to basic cell physiology and ion channels

 - · How do neurons communicate?
 The action potential and the Hodgkin-Huxley model

 Learning and memory (8L) (Dr M Lengyel)

 • The cellular basis of learning and memory

-Engineering Tripos Part IIA, 3G3: Introduction to Neuroscience, 2017-18
+Engineering Tripos Part IIA, 3G3: Introduction to Neuroscience, 2019-20

 Published on CUED undergraduate teaching (https://teaching19-20.eng.cam.ac.uk)

 - · Animal learning

 - Memory

 Coursework

 Simulation of different types of neural coding of natural images.
 Laboratory report and/or Full Technical Report.

 Efficient coding in visual cortex

 Learning objectives:

-- To apply basic techniques from linear algebra, optimization and statistics to understand how the primary visual cortex might efficiently encode natural scenes - To learn (or consolidate) how to implement simple algorithms in Matlab - To consolidate critical analysis and report-writing skills Practical information:
+- To apply basic techniques from linear algebra, optimization and statistics to understand how the primary visual cortex might efficiently encode natural scenes - To learn (or consolidate) how to implement simple algorithms in Matlab - · To consolidate critical analysis and report-writing skills Practical information:

-- Sessions will take place in the DPO during week 2 (3 sessions: Tuesday 30/01 from 11am-1pm and from 2-4pm; Wednesday 31/01 from 2-4pm). - This activity involves primary work (estimated 30 min duration), consisting of mathematical derivations (including some basic vector calculus) to be performed before coming to the lab.
+- · Sessions will take place in the DPO.

+- This activity involves preliminary homework (estimated 30 min duration), consisting of mathematical derivations (including some basic vector calculus) to be performed before coming to the lab.

 Full Technical Report: